-A new edition of Guidelines for Compost Quality has been released by the Canadian Council of Ministers of the Environment (CCME).
+The Canadian Council of Ministers of the Environment (CCME) has released a new edition of Guidelines for Compost Quality.
 The Guidelines serve as the national suggested standard for compost quality regulations for jurisdictions and are focused on environmental health and safety criteria for compost products.